Understanding your homeowner’s insurance policy

 A homeowners insurance policy provides property coverage and liability coverage.
 Property coverage is for your house, other structures on your property, and your personal possessions (for example, your furniture, dishes, clothing, and stereo equipment).
 Your policy may cover you if they are damaged, destroyed, or stolen.
 Liability coverage protects you if other people are injured or their property is destroyed through your negligence.
 Your policy might cover their liability claims, medical expenses, and other damages.

-Overview of your homeowners policy
+Overview of a homeowners policy

 Although your homeowners policy will be much more detailed, it will probably follow this format: